forselli-stratio/keos-fleet-test/README.md

 ## Onboarding tenants

-The platform team is responsible for onboarding the applications defined as Flux HelmReleases in the [d1-apps repository](https://github.com/controlplaneio-fluxcd/d1-apps) and restricting the access to predefined Kubernetes namespaces.
+The platform team is responsible for onboarding the applications defined as Flux HelmReleases in the [keos-apps repository](https://github.com/controlplaneio-fluxcd/keos-apps) and restricting the access to predefined Kubernetes namespaces.

 ### Flux GitHub PAT for tenant components

-Create a GitHub fine-grained personal access token for the Flux bot account with the following permissions for the `d1-apps` repository:
+Create a GitHub fine-grained personal access token for the Flux bot account with the following permissions for the `keos-apps` repository:

 - `Administration` -> `Access: Read-only`
 - `Commit statuses` -> `Access: Read and write`